Image by Guillaume Laurent via Flickr

 14. Raphael Saadiq – Stone Rollin’

 Well, we have come to the end.
-I hope you enjoyed all of these songs and see why this musician is so important for music culture.
-He doesn’t receive as much recognition and I think it’s time to acknowledge him and the value he brings to classic soul, rock, and R&B. I’ll see you next Friday with another one.
+I hope you enjoyed all of these songs and see why Raphael Saadiq is so important for music culture.
+He doesn’t receive as much recognition and I think it’s time to acknowledge him and the value he brings to classic soul, rock, and R&B. Thank you, sir.